deemp/anki-decks/blog/custom-deck.md

-# Create a deck
+# Create a Deck

-If you need to study a set of words, you probably want to create a [deck](https://docs.ankiweb.net/getting-started.html#decks) for them.
+If you need to study a set of words, you may want to create a [deck](https://docs.ankiweb.net/getting-started.html#decks) for them.

-In this article, I describe an algorithm for producing data for a German-English deck given a list of German words.
+In this article, I describe an algorithm for generating data for a German-English deck, given a list of German words.

 ## Given